-I was once asked in 2008 what I looked for in a church when I was asked to coach them , and here was a short list of things I consider as a consultant.
+Several years ago, I was asked what I looked for in a church when I was asked to coach them.
+Here was a short list of things I consider as a consultant.

 What do you do with the invisible list?

-As followers of Christ who having planted three multi-cultural churches as an associate pastor, served in youth ministry, and involved in cross cultural missions, we discovered that we had a list of criteria that we measured a church against.
+As followers of Christ (who have planted three multi-cultural churches as an associate pastor, served in youth ministry, and involved in cross cultural missions,) we discovered that we had a list that we measured a church against.

-Even if we liked our experience at a church, we still ruled cross it off if it failed to meet a lot of our criteria.
+Even if we liked our experience at a church, we still ruled out a return visit, if it failed to meet many of those items.